ColinWttt/bevy_gameplay_effects/README.md

 - None (used for tag-only effects)

 ## EffectMagnitude
-Stat effects can have static or dynamic magnitudes
+Gameplay effects can have static or dynamic magnitudes
 - Fixed(f32)
 - LocalStat(T, StatScalingParams) depends on a stat on the same entity, e.g. drive a health regeneration effect based on a HealthRegen stat type
 - NonLocalStat(T, StatScalingParams, Entity) depends on a stat on another entity, e.g. do damage according to the source's strength stat.